jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 You'll also probably notice how the markup is a little bit overkill for what we need here, there are form elements being used outside of a form, use of a label and visually hidden text, and our tab role is set on a `<div>`.

 I chose to simplify this and use a more suitable and semantic element for our tabs: `<button>`.
-Whilst being an interactive element it also comes with accessibility bonuses for free.
+Whilst being an interactive element it also comes with accessibility goodness for free.

 ```html
 <button class="is-active" role="tab" aria-controls="tab-1-content" id="tab-1-id" aria-selected="true" data-tabs-button="0">Tab 1 label</button>